-A larger benefit to Mehta's and Fountainhead's BOMA 360 designation is that Mehta can now leverage her experience with this designation to other properties in the portfolio that may be interested in this designation.
+A larger benefit of Mehta's and Fountainhead's BOMA 360 designation is that Mehta can leverage her experience to other properties in the portfolio that may be interested in this designation.
 This can eventually result in time savings and knowledgesharing opportunities for both Mehta and other Shorenstein properties.

 In addition to the BOMA 360 award designation, in 2022 Fountainhead was awarded LEED Certification, a WELL Health-Safety Rating, and ENERGY STAR certification.

-Furthermore.
-Fountainhead property staff participated in the BOMA Greater Phoenix AirClimb (a one-mile stair climb challenge around Sun Devil Stadium) and Pre-Turkey Trot charitable opportunities raising over \$4,000 in total for the American Lung Association and Ryan House, which provides support and services to children experiencing unique life-limiting and end-of life journeys.
+Fountainhead property staff participated in the BOMA Greater Phoenix AirClimb (a one-mile stair climb challenge around Sun Devil Stadium) and Pre-Turkey Trot charitable opportunities - raising over \$4,000 for the American Lung Association and Ryan House, which provides support and services to children experiencing unique lifelimiting and end-of life journeys.